International Finance Corporation: Advisory services

+In 2011, its evaluation report recognized that its investments performed well and reduced poverty, but recommended that the corporation define poverty and expected outcomes more explicitly to better-understand its effectiveness and approach poverty reduction more strategically.
+The corporation's total investments in 2011 amounted to $18.66 billion.
+It committed $820 million to advisory services for 642 projects in 2011, and held $24.5 billion worth of liquid assets.
 In addition to its investment activities the IFC provides a range of advisory services to support corporate decision-making regarding business, environment, social impact, and sustainability.
 The IFC's corporate advice targets governance, managerial capacity, scalability, and corporate responsibility.
 It prioritizes the encouragement of reforms that improve the trade friendliness and ease of doing business in an effort to advise countries on fostering a suitable investment climate.
 It also offers advice to governments on infrastructure development and public-private partnerships.
 The IFC attempts to guide businesses toward more sustainable practices particularly with regards to having good governance, supporting women in business, and proactively combating climate change.
 The International Finance Corporation has stated that cities in emerging markets can attract more than $29 trillion in climate-related sectors by 2030.

 Asset management company

 The IFC established IFC Asset Management Company LLC (IFC AMC) in 2009 as a wholly owned subsidiary to manage all capital funds to be invested in emerging markets.
 The AMC manages capital mobilized by the IFC as well as by third parties such as sovereign or pension funds, and other development financing organizations.
 Despite being owned by the IFC, the AMC has investment decision autonomy and is charged with a fiduciary responsibility to the four individual funds under its management.
 It also aims to mobilize additional capital for IFC investments as it can make certain types of investments which the IFC cannot.
 As of 2011, the AMC managed the IFC Capitalization Fund (Equity) Fund, L.P., the IFC Capitalization (Subordinated Debt) Fund, L.P., the IFC African, Latin American, and Caribbean Fund, L.P., and the Africa Capitalization Fund, Ltd. The IFC Capitalization (Equity) Fund holds $1.3 billion in equity, while the IFC Capitalization (Subordinated Debt) Fund is valued at $1.7 billion.
 The IFC African, Latin American, and Caribbean Fund (referred to as the IFC ALAC Fund) was created in 2010 and is worth $1 billion.
 As of March 2012, the ALAC Fund has invested a total of $349.1 million into twelve businesses.
 The Africa Capitalization Fund was set up in 2011 to invest in commercial banks in both Northern and Sub-Saharan Africa and its commitments totaled $181.8 million in March 2012.
-As of 2018, Marcos Brujis serves as CEO of the AMC.
+As of 2018, Marcos Brujis is CEO of the AMC.